alexholmes/hiped2/README.md

         $ tar -xzvf hip-<version>-package.tar.gz

+3. The examples in the book all use the `hip` script located in `bin/hip` to execute the examples.
+While it's not required, it's recommended that you add hip-<version>/bin to your path so that you can simply execute `hip` and execute the examples in the book by directly copy-pasting the commands.

-3. Run the "hello world" example, which is
+4. Run the "hello world" example, which is

 ```bash
 $ cd hip-<version>